stfc/cloud-azimuth-user-docs/docs/platforms/linux-workstation.md

    Bazel/3.6.0-GCCcore-9.3.0
    ...
 ```
-Now you have a functioning environment, you can begin experimenting with the software included in EESSI.
+With a functioning environment, it is possible to begin experimenting with the software included in EESSI.
 Enter the directory of the EESSI-demo repository we cloned earlier, then enter the TensorFlow directory.

 This TensorFlow project contains a demonstration 4-layer neural network model which runs against the MNIST digits dataset.
-You can tinker with the ``TensorFlow-2.x_mnist-test.py`` script to setup a different model architecture as you like.
-To run the default configuration, you can execute the ``run.sh`` script inside the directory, which should produce an evaluation output like below.
+It is possible to tinker with the ``TensorFlow-2.x_mnist-test.py`` script to setup a different model architecture or leave it in the default configuration.
+To initialise the model, execute the ``run.sh`` script inside the directory, which should produce an evaluation output like below.

 ```
 [EESSI pilot 2021.12] $ ./run.sh